Jim Robinson (Neighbours): Relationships

 Producers developed a more prominent relationship between Jim and Beverly Marshall (Lisa Armytage).
 Dale told Amanda Zachary from TV Week that Jim was so taken with Beverly because he originally had competition for her affections when they first met.
 Writers soon married the pair but they did not have a traditional wedding.
 Dale described it as a quiet "family affair" which is conducted at home.
 Dale was "shocked" when producers informed him that Jim and Beverly would marry.
 Dale believed it marked a change in Jim's character, after three years of being portrayed as the working single parent.
 Dale added that "all of sudden he's a married man and his life is turned upside down."
 Jim's marriage also allowed writers to further explore Jim's characterisation; Dale told Zachary that "Jim has developed a lot more basic warmth and affection."
 He concluded that building a good rapport with Armytage allowed him to adjust to the married version of Jim.

 Departure

 Dale stayed for eight years before Jim was killed off.
-He left when he fell out with the producers over the pay he and the rest of the cast received.
-In an interview with the Metro newspaper, Dale called his time working for Grundy "the worst experience", he added "They practically forced us to be miserable.
+In subsequent years Dale described his departure from Neighbours as acrimonious, characterising the producers as "greedy and nasty", and stating that his working relationship with the production was damaged by his willingness to "fight".
+In an interview with the Metro newspaper, Dale described the pay the cast received as not reflecting the international success of the series.
+He called his time working for Grundy "the worst experience", adding "they practically forced us to be miserable.
 It paid me enough to get my boys through their teenage years, but I wasn't happy and we parted on bad terms."
 Dale also said that the Neighbours producers "stitched" him up on his last day of filming.
 Jim died of a heart attack and Dale said "they left me lying on the floor all day.
 They enjoyed themselves".
 Dale struggled to find work in Australia after Neighbours because he was typecast as Jim.